maojrs/msmrd/README.md

 python setup.py install

 ```
 We recommend using the conda package manager to install all the dependencies required by msmrd.
-The fastest way to start is to (install miniconda)[https://conda.io/projects/conda/en/latest/user-guide/install/index.html], and then create a new environment for msmrd:
+The fastest way to start is to [install miniconda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html), and then create a new environment for msmrd:

 ```
 conda create --name msmrd-env
 conda activate msmrd-env
-conda install {PACKAGE_NAME}
 ```

+To install packages into your environment simply type `conda install {PACKAGE_NAME}`.
 Click [here](https://conda.io/projects/conda/en/latest/index.html) for more detailed information on conda.

 ## Software dependencies
 Check the environment.yml for the specific dependencies in the conda environment.
 The main dependencies required are the following: